 Description: A detailed description of the product or service sold.

-Line Item Total: Total transaction line item cost, calculated with quantity, unit price, discounts, tax, and shipping.
+Line Item Total: Total transaction line-item cost, calculated with quantity, unit price, discounts, tax, and shipping.

 Important!